-Anti-money laundering concerns a variety of rules regulation and policies to prevent criminals from disguising illegally acquired funds as legitimate revenue.
+Anti-money laundering concerns a variety of rules, regulations, and policies to prevent criminals from disguising illegally acquired funds as legitimate revenue.
 While anti-money laundering (AML) laws cover a relatively limited range of transactions and criminal activities, they have far-reaching implications.
-AML laws, for example, require banks and other financial institution that offer credit or allow customers to open deposit accounts to obey the rules to ensure they don’t help with money laundering.
+For example, AML laws require banks and other financial institutions that offer credit or allow customers to open deposit accounts to obey the rules to ensure they don't help with money laundering.

-Anti-money laundering laws criminal and regulation counter criminal activities such as market manipulation trafficking in illegal goods through abuse of public funds and tax evasion as well as the method used to cover up this crime and the money they gain from them.
+Anti Money Laundering laws countered and tracked all kinds of illegal monetary activities and the methods of which way they are receiving the money.
 One of the most popular strategies is to run the money through a legal cash-based business owned by the criminal organization or its confederates.
 The allegedly legitimate business will deposit the money which can then be stolen from the criminals.

-It is up to financial institutions to monitor deposits and other transaction made by their customers to ensure they are not part of the money-laundering scheme.
-Institutions need to check where a large amount of money originated track suspicious activity and record cash transactions over $10,000.
+It is up to financial institutions to monitor deposits and other transactions made by their customers to ensure they are not part of the money-laundering scheme.
+Institutions need to check where a large amount of money originated, track suspicious activity, and record cash transactions over $10,000.
 In addition to compliance with AML rules, the financial institution has to ensure clients are aware of them.
-Police and other law enforcement agencies money laundering operation also require scrutinizing financial records for anomalies or suspicious activity.
-Extensive records are kept on just about any significant financial transaction in today regulatory environment so when investigator tries to trace a crime to their victims, few strategies are more successful then finding the details of the financial transaction in which they have been involved.
+Police and other law enforcement agencies' money laundering operations also require scrutinizing financial records for anomalies or suspicious activity.
+Extensive records are kept on just about any significant financial transaction in today's regulatory environment so when an investigator tries to trace a crime to their victims, few strategies are more successful than finding the details of the financial transaction in which they have been involved.

 One form of anti-money laundering is the AML holding period which allows deposits to stay in an account for a minimum of five days of trading.
 The holding period is intended to assist in the management of anti-money laundering and risk.